Malcolm Young: Career

-Towards the end of 1977, bassist Mark Evans was fired; purportedly to find someone who could sing backup vocals with him.
-Evans described disagreement with Angus and Malcolm as a contributing factor.
+Towards the end of 1977, bassist Mark Evans was fired; Evans cited disagreement with Angus and Malcolm as a contributing factor.
 He was replaced by Cliff Williams.

+Guitar Player magazine has stated that the secret to Young's guitar technique was playing open chords through a series of Marshall amplifiers, set to low volume without high gain.
+This is contrary to a common practice for many rhythm guitarists who use loud and overdriven power chords.
+In an interview with Guitar World, Angus Young described Malcolm has "the band's foundation", with hard-hitting right hand picking style devoted to each song's groove, subtle variations in the chord structure and knowing when to temporarily stop playing to enhance the song.
+Malcolm preferred unusually thick guitar strings made by Gibson Guitar (gauge .012-.058).

 In 1988, Young missed the majority of AC/DC's Blow Up Your Video World Tour to address alcohol abuse issues.
 He eventually became sober and returned to the band.
 During his absence he was replaced by his nephew, Stevie Young.

 Playing guitar in AC/DC from 1973 until his last live gig with the band in June 2010, Malcolm Young toured the world with few breaks on a 37-year run with the band.
-He continued to write songs in AC/DC until his self-imposed departure from the band in 2014, being replaced once again by his nephew Stevie.
+He continued to write songs in AC/DC until he left the band in 2014, being replaced once again by his nephew Stevie.

+In an interview with Guitar Player about Young's songwriting credits in Rock or Bust, Angus said:

-During production of their album Power Up, a source inside the band leaked that they were working with tracks that Malcolm recorded before his passing, recordings even going as far back as 2003.
+During production of their album Power Up, a source inside the band leaked that they were working with tracks from as far back as 2003 that Malcolm had recorded.

-History with Gretsch Guitars

-Malcolm Young owned and played several guitars throughout his career with AC/DC, however, he is most commonly known for his use of Gretsch guitars:

-1963 Gretsch Jet Firebird – This is his very first Gretsch 6131 which became known as "The Beast".
-This guitar was heavily modified between 1976 and 1978, during this time, Malcolm removed the neck FilterTron and middle Gibson PAF, leaving only a rewound bridge FilterTron, the firebird red finish was removed and a matt clear lacquer was applied, he also removed the Burns vibrato unit and Space-Control bridge and installed a Badass wraparound bridge.
-Some time during 1988 during Malcolm's absence from the Blow Up Your Video tour, the guitar was refinished in a yellow lacquer and the Badass was replaced with a Schaller 455 wraparound bridge.
-In 1996 he removed the Schaller bridge and reinstalled a Burns vibrato and Space-Control bridge, the bridge pickup ring was also removed, The Beast has not been modified since.

-1963 Gretsch Jet Firebird #2 – This guitar was used extensively over Malcolm's career as his number 2 guitar, this guitar, like The Beast, started life as a standard 1963 Jet Firebird finished in Firebird red, the finish was stripped and a clear satin lacquer was applied, a middle pickup cavity was also cut to accompany the removal of the neck pickup to mimic the number 1 guitar.
-Malcolm also rewired the guitar much simpler than The Beast, leaving only the bridge pickup and volume pot connected to the output jack.
-This guitar also has a Burns vibrato unit along with an Adjusto-Matic bridge.
-The guitar also features black hole plugs instead of silver as is seen on The Beast.
-Stevie Young presently has possession of this guitar as his number 1.